3amberloaf/3amberloaf/README.md

 You can reach out to me via email at ambersautner@gmail.com or connect with me on [Linkedin](https://www.linkedin.com/in/amber-sautner/).

-Looking forward to new challenges and opportunities for collaboration.
-Let's build something great together! 💪
+Looking forward to meeting new people and enhancing our skills together! 💪